Estimating Individual Responses when Tomorrow Matters: Income, consumption, and income expectations

+In Table \ref{Table_cons_types} we report the coefficient estimates in the log consumption function $\phi$.
+We find that current income and mean income beliefs both affect consumption positively.
+However, we also find heterogeneity across households.
+In the specification with $K=2$ types, the first group has a large coefficient (0.817) on current income and a small (0.017) and insignificant coefficient of mean income beliefs.
+In contrast, the second group has a lower coefficient (0.536) on current income and a larger (0.172) coefficient on mean income beliefs.
+Likewise, the specification with $K=3$ types shows a negative association between impacts of current and expected income across types.
+In both specifications, mean beliefs and current income interact positively, and the variance of beliefs has a positive though insignificant impact.

-We now use our framework, and our estimates of the consumption function, to assess the effects of a counterfactual income tax on consumption.
+We next use our framework, and our estimates of the consumption function reported in Table \ref{Table_cons_types}, to assess the effects of a counterfactual income tax on consumption.
 We assume that the tax schedule takes the parametric form $T(w_g)=w_g-\lambda w_g^{1-\tau}$, where $w_g$ denotes gross income (e.g., \citealp{benabou2002tax}).
-To define a baseline level of the tax, we rely on the estimates obtained by \citet{holter2019tax} for Italy, averaged over family composition characteristics in our sample.
+To define a baseline level of the tax, we rely on the estimates obtained by \citet{holter2019tax} for Italy, averaged over family characteristics in our sample.

 We consider three counterfactuals, corresponding to changes in the $\lambda$ and $\tau$ parameters that index the tax schedule.
 In the \emph{transitory tax} and \emph{permanent tax} counterfactuals, we increase the average tax by 10 percentage points by decreasing $\lambda$, only for one period in the former case and in all subsequent periods in the latter.
 In the \emph{regressivity} counterfactual, we set the parameter $\tau$ to its value in the French tax system (which is somewhat less progressive than the Italian one) while at the same time decreasing $\lambda$ such that the tax change is neutral in terms of total tax revenue.

-To estimate the effects of the counterfactuals we compute average partial effects.
-We report estimates of TAPE, CAPE, and DAPE obtained using linear regression (see Table \ref{Table_cons}), as well as estimates obtained using the Lasso.
-For the latter, we rely on the double/debiased Lasso method introduced by \citet{belloni2014inference}, based on interactions and powers of the covariates up to the third order.
-In the calculations for the permanent tax and regressivity counterfactuals, we assume that individuals fully adjust their beliefs to the new tax; i.e., we implement the formula in (\ref{eq_delta_change}).
-We report point estimates and standard errors based on the bootstrap in Appendix Table \ref{tab_counter}.
+We provide details about counterfactual calculations in Appendix \ref{app_counter}.